chadbuildsthings/qbd-db-research/README.md

 2. Microsoft SQL Server Standard or Enterprise (versions with support for Linked Servers)
 3. Microsoft SQL Server Management Studio
 4. Auto Hotkey v2

+# Documentation

+Check out and help contribute to our research in our [Wiki](https://github.com/chadbuildsthings/qbd-db-research/wiki)